stoyky/stoyky.github.io/content/blog/gandcrab_analysis/index.md

 tags: ["cyber security", "malware analysis"]
 ---

-A university assignment to analyse a GandCrab ransomware sample.
+In a university assignment, I was tasked with reversing GandCrab malware.

 ## Introduction